-Lying on the pacific side of the remote Osa Peninsula, Drake Bay, or Bahía Drake, as Ticos call it, is a tranquil little town with idyllic beaches and plentiful wildlife.
-It is known mostly as the departure point for Corcovado National Park, which takes up almost a third of the Osa Peninsula and is considered to be one of the most biodiverse environments on earth.
+Lying on the Pacific side of Costa Rica’s remote Osa Peninsula, Drake Bay, or Bahía Drake as Ticos call it, is a tranquil little town with sheltered beaches and abundant wildlife.
+It is best known as the departure point for Corcovado National Park, which takes up almost a third of the Osa Peninsula and is widely regarded as one of the most biodiverse places on Earth.

 Getting to Drake Bay is part of the adventure.
 The town can be reached by plane, boat, or car.